FSF Scholarship Logo RGB 300px FINAL

 Named in honor of Stephen M. Mack, who was known as a “giant of funeral service.”
 Mr. Mack’s noteworthy career with Service Corporation International spanned decades.
 The scholarship is funded through a gift from the Stephen M. Mack Family.

-Named in memory of Louis Pontone, father of Foundation Trustee Thomas Pontone.
+Named in memory of Louis & Josephine Pontone, father & mother of Foundation Trustee Thomas Pontone.
 Mr. Louis Pontone and his brothers helped expand the family’s casket company to serve all 50 states.
 The scholarship is funded through a generous gift from Thomas Pontone.

 Dennis Schoepp Memorial Scholarship